logzio/logz-docs/_source/_includes/general-shipping/allowed-ips.md

 If necessary, allowlist the relevant IPs in your firewalls.
 These depend on the region where your Logz.io account is hosted.
 For accounts hosted in the Azure regions **West Europe (Netherlands)** or **West US 2 (Washington)**, contact our Customer Success team to discuss your requirements.

-**us-east-1** IP addresses has recently changed.
+**us-east-1** IP address has recently changed.
 Make sure you update your configuration accordingly to ensure uninterrupted access to Logz.io.
 {:.info-box.note}